 The 70cm move is pretty straight forward since 12.5 kHz fits exactly twice in 25 kHz so no-one would have to actually change frequency other than changing to narrowband.
-However, the 2m move is more involved since 12.5 kHz doesn't fit nicely into 20 kHz (it does fit 8 times in 5 slices of 20 kHz however).
+However, the 2m move is more involved since 12.5 kHz doesn't fit nicely into 20 kHz.
+In fact, it takes 8 channels of 12.5 kHz to overlap with with 5 channels of 20 kHz.